corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/tuning-osgi-metadata.md

 `cordapp-configuration` plugin is part of the Corda repository, and new versions of it will be released as part of Corda, of course.)
 Any property key inside this file that matches `Corda-*-Classes` defines a filter to generate a new manifest tag (or replace an existing tag).
-E.g.
+For example:
 ```
 Corda-Contract-Classes=IMPLEMENTS;net.corda.v10.ledger.contracts.Contract
 ```
 The `cordapp-cpk` plugin will append additional clauses to each filter to ensure that it still only selects public static non-abstract classes, since we don't expect this requirement to change.

-### Dynamic Imports
+### Dynamic imports

-The CPK needs to declare imports for these packages so that OSGi can create lazy proxies for any JPA entities the bundle may contain:
+The `.cpk` needs to declare imports for these packages so that OSGi can create lazy proxies for any JPA entities the bundle may contain:
 - `org.hibernate.proxy`
 - `javaassist.util.proxy`